 Pulmonary Rehabilitation Service in the Hawkesbury

 Through Hawkesbury District Health Service, we co-designed and fund the new Chronic Airways Limitation Management (CALM) pulmonary rehabilitation program.
 CALM is designed for anyone with a lung disease who has difficulty breathing and finds day-to-day activities getting harder, it is provided by a physiotherapist, specialist nurse and an assistant within Hawkesbury Community Health Services.
 CALM is an eight week program which builds patient fitness and provides ongoing education on symptom management.

 GPs or respiratory specialist can refer patients to this program using the CALM referral form.
-For more information about the program please contact Physiotherapist Anna Bishop on 4560 5714.
+For more information about the program, contact physiotherapist Jacqualine Faehringer on 4560 5684.

 Lungs in Action Exercise Class

-The classes are run by Jane Braund, who is specially trained in exercising people with lung disease and heart failure.
-Phone Jane on 0401 569 215.
+The classes are run by a trainer who specialises in exercising people with lung disease and heart failure.
+Contact Rebecca on 0404 871 484.